 The most common application for secondary navigation is a sidebar navigation menu.
 Making navigation dynamic allows it to be automatically populated based on the pages created in the admin console, rather than by using links hard-coded into the design.

-A secondary navigation menu can be added using the <ss:navigation:secondary> tag.
-This tag generates an unordered list based on the sitemap.
+A secondary navigation menu can be added using the <ss:navigation:secondary> control.
+This control generates an unordered list based on the sitemap.
 This unordered list reflects page ordering and whether the page is set to display in navigation.
-The following is a basic implementation of a secondary navigation region which has been used as sidebar navigation;
+The following is an example of a basic secondary navigation menu:

 Secondary Navigation Attributes